wachiramd/sf_images/README.md

 | `color` | 0.10 | Colours match the original. |
 | `barcode` | 0.10 | Plausible, correctly placed barcode. |

+Note that the weights are completely random and we can remove them or update them as we wish.

 The overall score is the weighted average of the dimension scores, normalized by the total weight.
 Weights are editable in the `criteria` dictionary in `scorer.py` — if you add or remove a dimension there, update `judge_prompt.txt` to match.